JaakkoHirvela/portfolio/when/README.md

 Runnable functions are not implemented except a built-in function Today() which returns today's date.
 Control structures, variables, basic math and printing is so actual programs can be developed with this though.

-The language tries to follow a functional paradigm, so for example variables cannot be reassigned and functions cannot have side-effects (except printing).